AlmaCRH/MansheAI-Action/README.md

 ### GitHub Actions
 Built with GitHub Actions, MansheAI seamlessly integrates into your workflow.
 It runs automatically on every push and helps you maintain a high-quality code.

+## License
+This GitHub Action is open-sourced under the MIT License.
+Feel free to use, modify, and distribute it as long as you include the original license and copyright.